ZIB-IOL/EntanglementDetection.jl/README.md

 ## Getting started

-Let's say we want to analyze the entanglement property of the two-qubit maximally entangled state with white noise.
+We demonstrate how to analyze the entanglement property of the two-qubit maximally entangled state with white noise.
 Using `EntanglementDetection.jl`, here is what the code looks like.

 ```julia